dan4am/SudokuSolver/README.md

 ![connect with device android solver.](https://user-images.githubusercontent.com/39918471/129463236-7985421f-5fcd-4815-8f1d-0fe7e5d69549.png)

 If all necessary preparations have been done, the user can push the start button.
-After aproximatively 30 seconds, the solver will start solving the sudoku grid on the users android device.
+After aproximatively 30 seconds, the solver will start solving the sudoku grid on the user's android device.
 ## 1.3.
 Android sudoku generator.

 ### prerequisite.